 Grammar software advancements have come a long way over the years.
-Now not only are there tools out there to correct spelling, but punctuation and sentence structure are being included to as the software learns from the millions of sentences people enter into these programs.
+Now not only are there tools out there to correct spelling, but punctuation and sentence structure are being included to as the software learns from the millions, billions, or perhaps even trillions, of sentences people enter into these programs.
 That doesn’t spell good news for guys like me who have spent many years trying to learn the English language.
-On the other hand, it is a big advantage to people who haven’t put in as many hours trying to learn the English language as I have and they want to write something.
+On the other hand, it is a significant advantage to people who haven’t put in as many hours trying to learn how to write English as I have and they want to write something of substance for school or even perhaps work duties.

-Initially, I had been a bit down on life, and my passion for writing was lost, but then I realized that a similar thing was probably going to be happening in most industries over the next 50 years.
-So many jobs might be lost that it becomes hard to think what will and won’t be around in the future, and if the world doesn’t fail under right-wing corporate capitalists, capitalism surely will fail when there are nowhere near enough jobs to go around.
-Many things are vulnerable to be taken over my robots and software.
-But for the sake of content creating heading forward, the inclusion of personality and human thought in one’s work is probably going to define one’s work more so than the ability to write as the software’s ability grows ever stronger.
+If you had spent the last decade or so learning how to write on your own, then it would be understood if you were feeling a bit down, or even perhaps had lost some passion for writing, given the recent software advancements.
+But before getting too depressed, you should realize that a similar thing was probably going to be happening in most industries over the next 50 years.
+So many jobs might be lost that it becomes hard to think what will and won’t be around in the future, and if the world doesn’t fail under right-wing corporate capitalist domination, capitalism inevitably will fail when there are nowhere near enough jobs to go around.
+Many things are vulnerable to be taken over by robots and software.
+But for the sake of content creating heading forward, the inclusion of personality and human thought in one’s work is probably going to define it more so than the ability to write as the software’s ability grows ever stronger.
 If we can keep robots away from being able to do that, then we can probably continue creating content more desirable to other humans than robots ever could.

 The fact that not everyone enjoys having tools like spell check turned on is also something that works in a writers favor.
-For some, spell check becomes more of a burden than a positive due to the nature of the English language being complicated, and there were many variations of words for different things.
-For example, many brands out there today are words spelled incorrectly according to the English language, but that doesn’t mean they need correcting.
+For some, spell check becomes more of a burden than a positive due to the nature of the English language being complicated, and there were many variations of words for different circumstances.
+For example, many brands out there today are words that are misspelled according to the English language, but that doesn’t mean they necessarily need correcting.
 There are many instances of these types of situations in existence, and there is still no real substitute for the human eye and brain to do the best job.
 It will likely stay that way—at least for a little while.

-How to Turn On/Off Spell Checking using Settings app
+How to Turn On/Off Spell Checking via Settings App

 Click on the “Start” button from the left side of the taskbar.